ArchiveBox/ArchiveBox/README.md

  - feature image extraction
  - http support (from my https-only domain)
  - try wgetting dead sites from archive.org (https://github.com/hartator/wayback-machine-downloader)

+**Live Updating:** (coming soon... maybe...)

+It's possible to pull links via the pocket API or public pocket RSS feeds instead of downloading an html export.
+Once I write a script to do that, we can stick this in `cron` and have it auto-update on it's own.

+For now you just have to download `ril_export.html` and run `archive.py` each time it updates.
+The script will run fast subsequent times because it only downloads new links that haven't been archived already.

 ## Links